 The Library's collection of books covering food and wine is extensive.
-The shelfmarks covering the holdings are all part of the larger Science & Miscellaneous collection which covers all subject areas not part of the main humanities and arts collection that form the majority of the Library's stock.
+The 12 shelfmarks covering the holdings are all part of the larger Science & Miscellaneous collection which covers all subject areas not part of the main humanities and arts collection that form the majority of the Library's stock.

-There are more than 1400 volumes across all the Food and Drink shelfmarks and coverage is from generally the 18th century to the present.
+There are around 1400 volumes across all the Food and Drink shelfmarks and coverage is from generally the 18th century to the present.
 The earliest title however is Questiones naturales antiquorum philosophorum tractantes de diversis generibus ciborum et potus..., 1505.
-The Library holds a few periodical titles that complement the food & drink collection.
-Some titles are either no longer subscribed or are defunct but the Library retains back issues in its collection.
-Some titles may be online only or kept off-site.
-Please check the Library Catalogue for details of holdings.
-Titles include Gastronomica, and Petits Propos Culinaires.
-The Library continues to collect across all the aspects of the collection but the smaller shelfmarks will have little added due to the nature of their specialism.
+There are few older journals no longer subscribed and two titles current titles, Petits Propos Culinaires and Gastronomica.
+There are reference and bibliographic works in the Reading Room and Bibliography.
+The Library continues collect across all the aspects of the collection but the smaller shelfmarks will have little added due to the nature of their specialism.
 There are works in many European languages, especially in the earlier parts of the holdings.